ds300/react-native-typescript-transformer/README.md

 ## Stop!
 You probably don't need this package.

-If you are starting a new React Native project, you can initialize the project with this command:
+If you are starting a new React Native project, you can follow the instructions in the React Native docs: https://facebook.github.io/react-native/docs/typescript

-    react-native init MyAwesomeProject --template typescript

 This will set up the project to transpile your TypeScript files using Babel.